Winter Sports Club FAQs

-- Yes, a ski helmet is required to be worn at all times while participating in all WSC programs.
-Specifically for the alpine teams, we require hard eared helmets and furthermore, there is a special type of helmet that is required for all FIS and SSA associated races if you are looking at competing in these.
+- Yes, helmets are required to be worn while participating in all WSC programs.
+All competition level athletes will need to have a helmet that meets the requirements of Snow Australia/FIS competitions they are competing in.
+For all other athletes an approved Snowsports Helmet is recommended.
 For other protective equipment requirements, please refer to your program handbook (Issued mid-June) or recommendations on your programs’ website landing page.
-If you have any specific questions in regards to equipment, please contact your direct coach.
+If you have any specific questions in regards to equipment should be directed to your discipline head coach.

 - Is there a uniform that is required to be worn?

 - No, there is not a set uniform for the Winter Sports Club.
-Just quality waterproof ski & snowboard gear is recommended to be worn and any required protective gear for specialty training.
+We recommend quality waterproof ski & snowboard gear to be worn and any required protective gear for specialty training.

 - What type and size skis or board should I have for the program?

-- What is SSA and do I need to become a member?
+- What is Snow Australia and do I need to become a member?

-- SSA stands for Ski and Snowboard Australia.
-This is the nationally and internationally recognised National Sporting Organisation (NSO) for competitive snow sports within Australia.
-SSA manages athlete pathways, conducts events and programs in Alpine Skiing, Cross-Country Skiing, Freestyle Skiing, Snowboarding, Para-alpine, Para-snowboard and specialty sub discipline activities within each.
-The Perisher Winter Sports Club, within all disciplines, operates as a formal SSA Pathway Program.
-There are various national and international events within Australia that our club athletes compete in, that require a SSA or FIS membership to enter/compete in these events and further info can be found on their website via the attached link.
-Please check the various discipline specific calendar pages on their website to see which events may or may not require membership to compete in.
+- Snow Australia (formally Ski and Snowboard Australia) is the nationally and internationally recognised National Sporting Organisation (NSO) for competitive snow sports within Australia.
+Snow Australia manages athlete pathways, conducts events and programs in Alpine Skiing, Cross-Country Skiing, Freestyle Skiing, Snowboarding, Para-alpine, Para-snowboard and specialty sub discipline activities within each.
+The Perisher Winter Sports Club, within all disciplines, operates an accredited Snow Australia Pathway Program.
+There are various national and international events within Australia that our club athletes compete in, these require a Snow Australia or FIS membership to enter/compete in these events and further info can be found on their website through their Snow Racer Registration.

 - Are there season long lockers available for hire for WSC kids?

-- Yes, there are lockers available to the public as well as WSC Lockers in a secure locker room in Blue Cow.
+- Yes, there are lockers available to hire at Blue Cow, the base for all WSC Competition Team Programs.
+They are located in a secure room alongside public lockers. as well as WSC Lockers.
 Please click the attached link to purchase.

 - Where does my program start daily and at what time?